arrectis/retrobator/README.md

 Retrobator requires NES games in digital file form (typically called 'ROMs').
 You can find indie NES games in digital form on [Itch.io](www.itch.io).

 When it comes to classic NES games, I can't help you there.
 Personally, I've used INLRetro and RetroBlaster hardware to create digital backups of games that I physically own, which is how I source my ROMs.

+### What does the Timeline do? ###
+The Timeline records your gameplay as you play, and allows you to go back minutes or hours ago (adjustable) in your session, as if you are seeking around in a YouTube video.

+Currently, the disk space needed to store timeline data averages to around 50MB/hour.

 ### What are custom backgrounds? ###
 A background is essentially an image that you provide that will display behind the game screen.